Skip to content

 “It’s an international walk that raises funds for organizations that help the hurt, the hungry and the homeless,” WATTS Executive Director Robyn Miller said on Tuesday.
 “It also raises awareness that every place has a problem with homelessness.
 There’s always someone homeless somewhere.”

-The Coldest Night of the Year Walk originated in 2011 in Toronto, Canada, and since then has raised more than $57 million to help the homeless populations of 166 Canadian communities.
+The Coldest Night of the Year (CNOY) originated in 2011 in Toronto, Canada, and since then has raised more than $57 million to help the homeless populations of 166 Canadian communities.
 The event expanded into the United States last year, and WATTS will be participating in it for the first time next weekend.

 “We’re very excited,” Miller said.
 “We’re closing in on 200 walkers.
 We would love to hit 300 because that’s when I need a police escort.”